phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 1725524
-#Number of Trump Tweets: 526571
+#Number of Trump Tweets: 529389
-#Number of Cruz Tweets: 344329
+#Number of Cruz Tweets: 346180
-#Number of Clinton Tweets: 268818
+#Number of Clinton Tweets: 269288
-#Number of Sanders Tweets: 164809
+#Number of Sanders Tweets: 164925
-#Number of Rubio Tweets: 157048
+#Number of Rubio Tweets: 158332
 #Number of Jeb!
-Tweets: 141120
+Tweets: 142363
-#Number of Carson Tweets: 58041
+#Number of Carson Tweets: 58757
-#Number of Kasich Tweets: 55731
+#Number of Kasich Tweets: 56332
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---